 Under a 2011 city rule known as Local Law 37, HRA, DYCD and HPD are required to report the number of unique— or “unduplicated”—individuals who stayed in their shelters each month.
 City Limits will update this chart with the most recent data available.

-For shelter beds run by these agencies, City Limits is currently forced to rely on November numbers, the most recent month for which complete data is available.
-We will update these charts if the city fulfills our requests for more recent, complete numbers.
+For shelter beds run by these agencies, City Limits is currently forced to rely on the most recent month for which complete data is available.
+We will update these charts as the city fulfills our requests for more recent, complete numbers.

 —Reporting and data compiled by David Brand